Grace Congregational Church of Harlem

-Grace Congregational Church of Harlem is a congregational church in Harlem, New York City, New York.
+Grace Congregational Church of Harlem is a congregational church in Harlem, Manhattan, New York City, New York.
 It has served African Americans including in the theater industry.
 The building, designed by Joseph Ireland in a Romanesque architectural style and completed in 1892, served two other congregations before this one.

 Marian Anderson and composer Duke Ellington attended the church and organist Sylvia Olden Lee was a congregant.

-It is at 308-310 139th Street in the Dorrance Brooks Square Historic District.
+It is at 308-310 West 139th Street in the Dorrance Brooks Square Historic District.
 A proposal to redevelop the property would demolish the church and incorporate a new one into a building with housing units.